Stampin’ Up! Wildlife Wonder for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Two-Tone Flora for the Inkin’ Krew Blog Hop
+Lovely and Sweet for the Inkin’ Krew Blog Hop

-Good morning!
-Welcome to the January Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “Love” and I used the cute Stampin’ Up!
-Two-Tone Flora bundle to make a CAS (Clean and Simple) Valentine!
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+Good Morning!
+Welcome to the December Inkin’ Krew Team Blog Hop!
+The theme for this month’s hop is “Love” and I used the Stampin’ Up!
+Lovely and Sweet bundle with the pretty Most Adored Sale-A-Bration specialty designer series paper to make a Petal Pink love card.
+You can find the supplies I used along with card stock cuts at the bottom of my post.

 On With The Hop!
-Click on the Next Blog button to move forward to Terry Lynn Bright’s project or click the Previous Blog button to move back to see the project that Karen Ksenzakovic created.
+Click on the Next Blog button to move forward to Amy Koender’s project or click the Previous Blog button to move back to see the project that Mary Deatherage created.

 If you get lost along the way, here are the participants for the hop: